 We will create a website that features our reporting, highlights our partnerships, and showcases the research and community toolkits of best practices, available to all at no cost––to further drive positive change.

-Over the three years of our initiative we will:
+During our initiative we will:

 Promote a reduction in violence driven by publishing and presenting more than 200 counter narratives which focus on the solutions to gun violence and its root causes and the all too often untold stories of what is going right.